-The below list of resources is being compiled for your consideration.
-You are invited to add resources by sending them to the pastor or the church office.
-We are proceeding carefully, and at the same time, the inclusion of something on this list does not mean it is 1) current – because this is an extremely fluid situation, or 2) deeply vetted and endorsed by PPUMC.
+The below list of resources was originally compiled after the death of George Floyd in 2020.
+You are invited to add resources by sending them to communications@prospectparkchurch.org.
+We are proceeding carefully, and at the same time, the inclusion of something on this list does not mean it is 1) current, or 2) deeply vetted and endorsed by PPUMC.

 Opportunities to be an Ally